Mandar07/tollParkingLibR/README.md

-# tollParkingLibR
+# Toll ParkingLibR
-tollParkingLibR

-REST api :
+## REST EndPoints :

-initialize -Parking: initialize toll parking with a given toll parking configuration, the configuration has the number of parking slots divided in three categories
+1. initialize -Parking: initialize toll parking with a given toll parking configuration, the configuration has the number of parking slots divided in three categories

-STANDARD for Standard Car
+- STANDARD for Standard Car
-EltCar20kw for ELECTRIC CAR with 20KW
+- EltCar20kw for ELECTRIC CAR with 20KW
-EltCar50kw for  ELECTRIC CAR with 50KW
+- EltCar50kw for  ELECTRIC CAR with 50KW
 and a pricing policy.
 The pricing policy consist of a fixed amount and a hourly price.

-update a PricingPolicy: The pricing policy to update (values must be greater than 0).
+2. update a PricingPolicy: The pricing policy to update (values must be greater than 0).

-entry Parking: A parking slot is returned if available for the car type :
+3. entry Parking: A parking slot is returned if available for the car type :
-STANDARD for Standard Car
+- STANDARD for Standard Car
-EltCar20kw for ELECTRIC CAR with 20KW
+- EltCar20kw for ELECTRIC CAR with 20KW
-EltCar50kw for  ELECTRIC CAR with 50KW
+- EltCar50kw for  ELECTRIC CAR with 50KW

-leaveParking: The parking slot is freed and a parking bill is created for the current pricing policy
+4. leaveParking: The parking slot is freed and a parking bill is created for the current pricing policy